eellak/AI4Deliberation/README.md

 - **Robust error handling**: Multiple fallback methods for data extraction
 - **Database storage**: Store all data in a normalized SQLite database
 - **Analytics**: Generate reports on database population and data quality
-- **Advanced document classification**: Categorize documents into six distinct types using a data-driven approach
+- **Document classification**: Categorize documents into six distinct types using a data-driven approach

 ## Using the Scraper